Jake Bugg performs at Camden’s Koko

 Photos: Adam Imiolo

-Watch the live acoustic performance of Someone Told Me here:
+Watch the music video for Someone Told Me here: